 In community property states, if your name is not on an account, it very likely won’t be reported for you.
 However, it is my understanding that if your spouse dies or doesn’t pay as agreed, you can be liable for the debt if the creditor chooses to pursue debt repayment from you.

-I encourage everyone to get a copy of their credit report at least once a year, and several weeks, or even months, before making a major credit purchase, such as a car.
+I encourage everyone to get a copy of their free credit report at least once a year, and several weeks, or even months, before making a major credit purchase, such as a car.
 It is also a good idea to get a credit score and credit report, at least once because of its educational value.

 Doing so will give you a very good idea of where you stand in lenders’ eyes, and more importantly, will give you the information you need to improve your credit scores so you will qualify with no problems.